hyperspy/hyperspy/doc/user_guide/tools.rst

 `signal_origin`
     Describes the origin of the signal and can be "simulation" or "experiment" or "",
     the latter meaning undefined.
-In certain cases Hyperspy provides features that are only available for a
+In certain cases HyperSpy provides features that are only available for a
     particular signal origin.
 The :py:class:`~.signal.Signal` method
     :py:meth:`~.signal.Signal.set_signal_origin`